 Tournament game times vary but generally are scheduled between 7pm-11pm on Mondays-Thursdays, 3pm-9pm on Fridays, 9am-5pm on Saturdays, or 9am-11pm on Sundays.
 Specific times for each tournament can be found before signing up to participate

-Games played outdoors will be located at SU Park (12th Ave and E Cherry Street) and games played indoors will be located at the Eisiminger Fitness Center/Connolly Center (550 14th Ave)
+Games played outdoors will be located at SU Park (12th Ave and E Cherry Street) and games played indoors will be located at the Eisiminger Fitness Center/Redhawk Center (550 14th Ave)

 Four different divisions are offered for Intramural Sports (Open, Co-Rec, Men’s and Women’s).
 Participants may compete as whichever gender they identify with.
 Participation should be based on one’s self-identified gender and is done in good faith and is consistent with a player’s expressed gender identity.
 If a participant does not identify with a binary gender they will not be required to choose one to compete.